 Minimum Coverage Typically Includes In-Home Coverage

 If an insured needs in-home care, certain minimum requirements must be satisfied before in-home care services can be provided.
-The insured must be unable to provide for at least three types of his or her daily needs, such as personal hygiene and meal preparation.
+Typically, the insured must be unable to perfrom at least three types of his or her daily needs, such as personal hygiene and meal preparation.
 If the insured suffers from dementia or Alzheimer’s disease, the insured can qualify for in-home care that is not provided by Medicare.
-However, different policies will be subject to their own exclusions, conditions and limitations, so you should carefully review your long-term care policy if you have questions about coverage.

 Denial of Long-Term Coverage

 When an elderly loved one needs long-term care in his or her residence or a nursing home, a long-term care policy can provide critical coverage.
 Many policyholders in this situation find that their claims are denied.
 If this happens, policyholders should seek legal advice from an experienced long-term care insurance attorney.
 Your attorney can take on the insurance company and protect your interests.
-Because the fundamental function of long-term care policies are to defray the costs of skilled nursing care or in-home care, a denial can mean going without critical supportive care.
-This inability to obtain proper care also can result in a threat to the insured’s health and safety.
-Generally, policyholders can improve their chance of having their claim approved by applying as soon as assistance is needed.
+Because the fundamental function of long-term care policies is to defray the costs of skilled nursing care or in-home care, a denial can mean going without critical supportive care.
+This inability to obtain proper care can result in a threat to the insured’s health and safety.

 There are a number of key facts you should be aware of if you need to file a claim under your long-term care insurance: